Rounding it up

 Some may think that crippling student debt is a uniquely American issue, but debt accrued by Canadian students has been on the rise for years, with the debt cost of a bachelor’s degree now averaging around $30,000 upon graduation.
 Being saddled with debt when leaving college can be a major burden for a lot of young people, and the spending and saving habits formed during college years can follow us long term.
+That’s where the power of budgeting comes in.
+Creating and sticking to a budget helps you better manage your finances so that you can become debt-free at the earliest.

 1. Get a job